 I. Table of Abbreviations

 II.
 Background Information and Regulatory History

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be contrary to the public interest because immediate action is needed to provide for public safety and mitigation of potential hazards associated with the power line crossing on the Kanawha River between mile marker (MM) 60.8 and MM 61.3.
+Delaying the effective date of this rule would be contrary to the public interest because immediate action is needed to respond to the potential safety hazards associated with the power line crossing on the Kanawha River between mile marker (MM) 60.8 and MM 61.3.